Bishopsgate Institute founded 1894

-Bishopsgate has unique and fascinating historical collections and continue s to collect a broad range of books, pamphlets and archival material.
-In addition, the library holds research materials for local and family historians, and maintains general reference materials and current national and local newspapers.
-Bishopsgate Library offers free public access to its world-renowned collections on London, labour, free-thought and co-operation.
+Bishopsgate Institute has unique and fascinating Special Collections and Archives and continues to collect a broad range of books, pamphlets and archival material.
+In addition, it maintains space for private study with access to wifi and current newspapers and magazines.
+Bishopsgate Library offers free public access to its world-renowned collections on London, labour, free-thought and co-operation, protest and campaigning, and LGBTQ history.
 The Library is wholly funded by Bishopsgate Institute.
-The collection includes extensive London history collection; personal library and papers of George Howell; publications and papers of George Jacob Holyoake; Raphael Samuel archive; London Co-operative Society collection.

 Bishopsgate Institute is a cultural institute based in an impressive Grade II* listed building in central London designed by Charles Harrison Townsend.
 The Institute is located in one of London's most dynamic areas, just two minutes walk away from Liverpool Street Station and Spitalfields Market.